mintster/nixmash-spring/README.md

 spring-data
 ==========================

 This project demonstrates configuration and various uses of Spring Data JPA with Hibernate.
-Blog posts covering various aspects of the application can be found at http://nixmash.com.
+It accompanies blog posts at http://nixmash.com on various aspects of the application and are listed with below each version implementation listing.

 ##Implemented##